Please review our FAQs regarding our SHEA procedures

 - Internal Team.
 We have created a strong team who will drive our policies and procedures in line with the advice from the external review of our SHEA policies, and who will ensure that we implement key changes arising from this review.

 - New Senior Staffing.
-Recognizing the need for greater internal expertise, we recently established a new role, Director of Wellness, who will be charged with supporting the mental health and wellness of all volunteers and staff.
+Recognizing the need for greater internal expertise, we recently established a new role, Director of Wellbeing, who will be charged with supporting the mental health and wellness of all volunteers and staff.
 This person will serve as a trained, trauma-informed point of contact for anyone who experiences sexual harassment or assault.
 This person will also help us to bolster our SHEA training, for both volunteers and on-program staff.
-Our Director of Wellness began in September 2021.
+Our Director of Wellbeing began in September 2021.

 Additionally, we would like to address the concerns some have raised on social media about comments being deleted or hidden on our social media platforms.
 Our online platforms build informed, engaged, and supportive communities; however, there are certain topics we will not discuss on our social platforms.
 These include content that discloses any confidential or otherwise sensitive information.
 While interacting on our social media channels, we ask that everyone follow our Social Media Community Guidelines.